The Heck With Aging Gracefully

 ‘Aging gracefully’ – what does that really mean?
 Generally speaking, it refers to those who accept the physical changes that come with aging without putting in much effort to reduce or overcome them.
-These folks ‘embrace the gray’, they accept the pounds that creep on over the years, and they dress with comfort as the top priority.
-If living life to the fullest is a goal, I suggest rethinking this approach and committing to the efforts of looking your best.
+Many of these folks ‘embrace the gray’, they may accept the pounds that creep on over the years, and they likely dress with comfort as the top priority.
+This way of life can be fine if you are really HAPPY.
+If not?
+Perhaps it’s time to rethink your approach and consider a revived effort on your outward appearance.
 The benefits might surprise you…

-Let’s suppose you try something different – maybe you color your hair, join a gym, commit to eating a healthier diet, update your wardrobe, perhaps even get a bit of Botox.
-You think the only benefit will be how you look?
+Let’s suppose you try something different – maybe you start coloring your hair, join a gym, commit to eating a healthier diet, update your wardrobe, perhaps even get a bit of Botox.
+You think these actions will only change how you look?
 Think again.
-There will be a significant effect on how you feel.
+Over time, there will be a significant effect on how you feel.
 Not only will you feel more energetic from a healthier lifestyle, but when you look in the mirror I’m willing to bet it puts a smile on your face.
-Your reflection is no longer the tired woman in stretchy pants and flat shoes, it’s a vibrant, fit, and stylish woman who is ready for adventure, whatever that may mean to you.
+Your reflection is no longer the tired woman in stretchy pants and flat shoes, it’s a more vibrant and stylish woman who is ready for adventure, whatever that may mean to you.

 Looking good leads to feeling good, yet that’s not all – there is another benefit that cannot be denied.
 The world will treat you differently.
-Today’s society, more than ever before, is so very careful not to be discriminatory, but instead to ‘embrace’ everything when it comes to physical appearance.
+Today’s society, more than ever before, embraces everything when it comes to physical appearance, so as not to be discriminatory.
 While this is an admirable philosophy, as visual beings it is unavoidable that looks do matter.
 Your overall appearance does affect how people perceive you, like it or not.
 It is one way that we judge character, our safety, and obviously, sexual chemistry.
 How you present yourself to the world with grooming and dressing is essentially your ’book cover’, a way that you are communicating with others, sending a message about who you are, your values, even what your intentions may be.
 Isn’t this worth some effort?
 Do you really want your ‘book cover’ to be ‘Woman Who Loves Sofa?

 Let me be clear – it is not every gray-haired person, or every ‘curvy’ body that conveys ‘Woman Who Loves Sofa’.
 Surely you can think of that stunning gray or white-haired woman, or a full-figured gal that always looks fabulous by putting effort and attention into style, makeup, and how clothing fits.
 Looking one’s best encompasses all shapes and sizes, all colors, and all ages.
 What I find so bothersome is the ‘giving up’, the diminished interest and lack of effort that often comes with aging.